abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter15.md

 Here, once again, that holding on to identity is one of the hallmarks of worldly existence.
-The relinquishment of that identification process is one of the fetters that are dropped as one enters the stream of Dhamma.
+The relinquishment of that identification process is one of the fetters that is dropped as one enters the stream of Dhamma.

 Ajahn Chah did something similar to someone who came to him.
 He was saying how well his practice was growing, that he was practicing really